Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/RB/_index.md

 ### Create a logical network on your HCI cluster

 HCIBox networking includes a 192.168.200.0/24 subnet tagged to VLAN200.
 This network is designed for use with Arc-enabled VMs on HCIBox.
-To use this preconfigured network, you must create an logical network resource that maps to this subnet.
+To use this preconfigured network, you must create a logical network resource that maps to this subnet.

   | Network details |                  |
   | ---------- | --------------------- |